-The evolution of Artificial Intelligence (AI) has given rise to many subfields of computer science.
-As computers become more sophisticated, and thanks to the introduction of Machine Learning techniques, the ability to process information has increased exponentially.
-This has allowed computer scientists to explore a wide range of topics.
-Language has not been exempt from this process, and some of the world’s best apps have taken notice.
+The evolution of Artificial Intelligence (AI) has enabled the development of new Natural Language Processing techniques.
+As computer programs become more sophisticated, combined with the introduction of Machine Learning models, the ability to interpret human language and perform syntactic analysis has increased exponentially.
+This has allowed computer scientists to explore a wide range of computational linguistics topics.

-Even with just a fraction of the power of humans to process language, apps are starting to implement important language processing techniques to give users all sorts of features.
-In this post we explain what Natural Language Processing (NLP) is, and most importantly, we discuss some of its uses for app development.
+Even with just a fraction of the power of humans to process language, apps in several different categories are starting to implement essential language processing techniques to give users all sorts of features, such as text summarization.
+In this post, we explain what Natural Language Processing (NLP) is, and most importantly, we discuss some of its uses for app development.

 The NLP process resembles something like this:

 - Voice output is reproduced for the computer.

 - The computer receives the input and registers it.

 - The registered information is transformed into text.

 - The text is processed through a neural network that gives ‘meaning’ to it.